tomas-fryza/avr-course/labs/07-i2c/README.md

 5. (Optional) Program an application which reads data from [GY-521 module](https://github.com/tomas-fryza/digital-electronics-2/blob/master/docs/mpu-6050_datasheet.pdf).
 It consists of MPU-6050 Microelectromechanical systems that features a 3-axis gyroscope, a 3-axis accelerometer, a digital motion processor (DMP), and a temperature sensor.

-6. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands.
+9. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
+This practice guarantees that none of your changes are lost.
+You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands.

    > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

 <a name="experiments"></a>

-## Experiments on your own
+## (Optional) Experiments on your own

 1. Form the UART output of I2C scanner application to a hexadecimal table such as the following figure.
 Note that, the designation RA represents I2C addresses that are [reserved](https://www.pololu.com/file/download/UM10204.pdf?file_id=0J435) and cannot be used for slave circuits.